The Cantor Riemannium: Introduction.

-Some years later, \'Emile Borel discovered non-Weierstrassian analytic continuations and he introduced the notion of monogenic functions and Borel continuation.
-His insightful theory did mature from his Thesis (1894, \cite{Bo1}) and was finally presented in his monograph (1917, \cite{Bo2}).
-We urge the reader to not miss the introduction of Borel's book in order to understand the opposition of the Weierstrassian school, in particular of G. Mittag-Leffler, to Borel's brilliant ideas.
+Coming back to the historical context, years later of the inception of Riemann surfaces, there appeared new revolutionary ideas in complex function theoretic side. \'Emile Borel discovered non-Weierstrassian analytic continuations and he introduced the notion of monogenic functions and Borel continuation.
+His insightful theory did mature from his Thesis (1894, \cite{Bo1}), was very much inspired by his research on resummation of series, and was finally presented in his monograph (1917, \cite{Bo2}).
+Borel's ideas met with strong oppostion.
+The introduction of Borel's book testifies of the opposition of the Weierstrassian school, in particular of G. Mittag-Leffler, to Borel's brilliant ideas \footnote{For more information, we refer to the historical article \cite{PMM} that has its origin on a manuscript note found by the author inside Mittag-Leffler's copy of Borel's book while he was visiting the Mittag-Leffler Institute in April 2023.}.
 Borel's monogenic class of functions is the precursor of quasi-analytic classes developed later by A. Denjoy (1921, \cite{De}) and T. Carleman (1926, \cite{Ca}).
-Borel's ideas were inspired by Cauchy's original point of view on holomorphic functions, that inspired also Riemann, characterized by its monogenic property, i.e. by $\CC$-differentiability.
+As was the case for Riemann, Borel's ideas were inspired by Cauchy's original point of view on holomorphic functions as monogenic functions, i.e. by $\CC$-differentiability, opposite to the Weierstrassian point of view of analytic functions (i.e. that are locally analytic series).
+It is instructive to observe how monogenicity survives at infinite ramification points (see section 5.4 of \cite{BPM5}).
 Sometimes, these functions came from differential equations that yield non-Weierstrassian continuation properties.
-Borel insisted that the natural domain of definition for monogenic functions were domains that he named $C$ (for Cauchy) compared with the open domains $W$ for Weierstrassian continuation.
+Borel insisted that the natural domain of definition for monogenic functions were more general domains that he named $C$ (for Cauchy) compared with the domains $W$ for Weierstrassian continuation that are always open sets.
 The typical domain $C$ that he describes in his book \cite{Bo2} can have empty interior.
-He regretted what he thought was the impossibility of the exact determination of the natural domain of extension $C$, contrairy to the domains $W$ that were well defined.
-The type of monogenic classes of functions and domains $C$ considered by Borel are not the most general ones, and the residual measures are atomic.
-It is instructive to remember what he wrote in the introduction of \cite{Bo2},
+He deeply regretted that he believed that it was impossible to determine exactly the natural domain of extension $C$, contrary to the domains $W$ that were well understood.
+He thought to this as an inherent difficulty of his theory at the origin of the incomprehension of the Weierstrass school.
+The monogenic classes of functions and domains $C$ considered by Borel are not the most general ones, as its residual measures are always atomic.
+It is relevant to remember what Borel wrote in the introduction of his book\footnote{``Obviously, all that is positive in the theory of Weierstrass analytic functions persists in the theory of non-analytic monogenic functions.
+But these positive aspects of the Weierstrass theory is not different except for minor details to those of Cauchy's theory, that used the analytic continuation by differential equations.
+Thus it is because of its negative aspects that Weierstrass theory owes its perfect logic that makes the admiration of their supporters.
+Replacing the domains W by the domains C we must apparently withdraw this perfection since apparently we will never be able to understand the exact limits where the new natural extensions are possible.''}\cite{Bo2},